Umbilical hernia repair

 After an umbilical hernia repair, you may have:

-• some pain, discomfort and bruising in your tummy – this should gradually get better after a couple of weeks
+- some pain, discomfort, and bruising in your tummy – this should gradually get better over a couple of weeks

 If you had keyhole surgery, you may get pain in your shoulder because of the carbon dioxide gas your surgeon put inside your tummy during the procedure.
 It may help to get up and walk around a bit to ease this.

-Complications are when problems occur during or after an operation.
-Your surgeon will let you know how likely these are to happen.
+Complications are problems that can happen during or after an operation.
+Your surgeon will let you know how likely these are.

 Complications of an umbilical hernia repair include the following.

-• Your umbilical hernia may come back – called a recurrent hernia.
+- Your umbilical hernia may come back – called a recurrent hernia.
 This is more likely to happen if you smoke, are overweight or your wound gets infected.
-If your surgeon has used mesh to repair your hernia, the hernia is probably less likely to come back.
-If it does come back, you’ll probably need to have another operation (recurrent umbilical hernia repair), usually with keyhole surgery.

 Contact your hospital or GP if you:

-• have a smelly discharge coming from your wound, or it looks red and swollen
+- have a smelly discharge from your wound, or it looks red and swollen

-• haven’t been to the toilet to poo for three days after your operation
+- haven’t been able to have a poo for three days after your operation

 Did our Umbilical hernia repair information help you?